wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 $$\begin{pmatrix} \cos(t) \\ \sin(t) \\ t \end{pmatrix} \space in \space \mathbb{R}^3$$

 ##### Vector Function as a Type of Vector Transformation (aka Linear Transformation)
+###### Vector Transformation
+A **vector transformation** is a general term for any function that maps vectors from one vector space to another.
+	This term encompasses both linear and non-linear transformations.

+The term vector transformation is often used interchangeably with linear transformation in linear algebra, but it can also refer to more general mappings between vector spaces.
+	A vector transformation is any function that maps vectors from one vector space to another.
+###### Example of Vector Transformation
+A vector transformation can be either linear or non-linear.
+	For example, the linear transformation mentioned above is a vector transformation.
 ###### Linear Vector Function
-A linear vector function, often called a linear transformation, is a function between two vector spaces that preserves the operations of vector addition and scalar multiplication.
+A linear vector function, often called a linear transformation or a linear vector function, is a specific type of vector transformation between two vector spaces that preserves the operations of vector addition and scalar multiplication.
 	Formally, a function $T: \mathbb{R}^n \to \mathbb{R}^m$ is a linear transformation if, for any vectors $\mathbf{u}, \mathbf{v} \in \mathbb{R}^n$ and any scalar $c \in \mathbb{R}$, the following properties hold:

 - **Additivity**: